MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-perflib-functions-to-consume-counter-data.md

 - The `CpuPerfTimestamp` struct stores the timestamp information for a sample.
 Each time data is collected the caller receives a single `CpuPerfTimestamp`.
 - The `CpuPerfData` struct stores the performance information (instance name and raw performance values) for one CPU.
 Each time data is collected the caller receives an array of `CpuPerfData` (one per CPU).

-This sample uses hard-coded counterset GUID and counter ID values because it is optimized for a specific counterset that will not change GUID or ID values.
+This sample uses hard-coded counterset GUID and counter ID values because it is optimized for a specific counterset (Processor Information) that will not change GUID or ID values.
 A more-generic class that reads performance data from arbitrary countersets would need to use **PerfQueryCounterSetRegistrationInfo** to look up the mapping between counter IDs and counter values at runtime.

-A simple program is shown that uses the values from the `CpuPerfCounters` class.
+A simple `CpuPerfCountersConsumer.cpp` program shows how to use the values from the `CpuPerfCounters` class.

 ### CpuPerfCounters.h